r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Danzo:**

-In that case, why don't I carry {(M) him /(F) her}?
+In that case, why don't I carry [♂ him /♀ her]?
 I may not look like it, but I am capable of carrying almost a ton.

 **Musashi:**